 Anticipate common issues

 With every project, there'll always be something that keeps rearing its ugly head.
 If you're a graphic designer, it's logo design.
-Clients will often give you a poor brief, expect you to read their minds and come up with some concepts without really knowing what they want.
-They'll then expect you to keep coming up with concept after logo concept until they see something they like... even though your initial price included only 10 concepts.
+Clients will often give you a weak brief, expect you to read their minds and come up with some concepts without really knowing what they want.
+They'll then expect you to keep crafting logo concepts until they see something they like – even though your initial price included only ten.
 The problem here is that the client doesn't understand or respect that your time is involved and it's your time that they're paying for, not just the final logo concept.

 Looking at web designers, they have a similar problem.
 Again, follow the above top tips and get a decent brief, get everything in writing and anticipate anything that might go wrong.